-BONUS: If you ever get lost in Detroit, follow the “mile roads”!
+15. If you ever get lost in Detroit, just follow the “mile roads”!

-My husband and I have discovered the mile road system is a great way to navigate our way around the large city and metro area.
+Travis and I have discovered the mile road system is a great way to navigate our way around the large city and metro area.
 I also learned when most people ask me where I live, I need to say which major mile road I live near and the intersecting street.
 It took me months to figure this out.
-For the longest I was telling people the actual neighborhood we live.
+For the longest, I was telling people the actual neighborhood we live.
 I get it now. 🙂